CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation: Experiments

 \textbf{Different design of GLM.} GLM is proposed to align the dense features with the CLS tokens from the CLIP model.
-We compare the self-attention-based design with other forms as shown in Table. \ref{GLMablationstudy}.
+We compare the self-attention-based design with other forms as shown in Table \ref{GLMablationstudy}.
 In this table, Attention means the original design, max indicates the max pooling in the dense tokens, and mean indicates the average pooling.
 Our design achieves the highest performance, \ie, 45.4 in hIoU.
-Compared with max and mean, the performance gain is by a large margin, \ie, 3.4\% higher than the mean and 9.9\% higher than the max.
-The experiment proves that considering all the features is a significant way to learn from CLS token.
+The performance gain is by a large margin, \ie, 3.4\% higher than the mean and 9.9\% higher than the max.
+The experiment proves that considering all the features is good to learn from the CLS token.

+\textbf{Ablation study on the threshold of mask fusion} One of the main contributions of this paper is to generate semantically discriminative pseudo-labels for the unannotated areas.
+In the mask fusion algorithm, the most vital hyperparameter is the threshold to fuse the mask.
+The ablation study of this hyperparameter is shown in Tab. \ref{thresholdationstudy}.
+If the threshold is set properly, the performance can reach to expected performance, \eg, when the threshold is 0.9 and 0.8 the performance is 45.6\% and 45.4\%.
+However, if we fuse most of the mask, \ie, the threshold is set as 0.5 or 0.6, the hIoU drops drastically to 44.7\% and 44.9\%.
+Especially for the unseen categories, the performance drops by nearly 3.0\%.
+As a result, the threshold needs to be set properly.

-\textbf{Different design of PLM.} PLM is proposed to take advantage of both seen and ignored areas.
-We compare the original design with two other designs: an MLP-ReLU-MLP network and directly applying the corresponding features as shown in Table. \ref{PLMablationstudy}.
+\textbf{Different design of synthesizer.} The synthesizer is proposed to utilize both seen and ignored areas.
+We compare the original design with two other designs: an FC-ReLU-FC network and directly applying the corresponding features as shown in Table \ref{PLMablationstudy}.
 Compared with the MLP, our design surpasses it by 0.2\% hIoU.
-For the original features, ours outperforms it by 0.3\%, which proves the merits of our design.
+For the original features, ours outperforms it by 0.3\%, proving its merits.

+\textbf{Ablation study on different sizes of token bank.} To better probe the knowledge from the CLIP visual encoder, we propose the CLS token bank to increase the number of negative samples.
+To investigate the effectiveness of the CLS token bank, we conduct experiments on the size of the token bank as shown in Table \ref{bankablationstudy}.
+The bank size is set from 64 to 0 (no CLS token bank).
+The hIoU reaches its peak of 45.4\% when the bank size is set to 24 and minimum without the token bank.
+Besides, the size of the token bank should also be carefully considered, as too many negative pairs may also destroy the performance, \eg, when the size is 64 the hIoU is only 44.8\% which is a great drop from 45.4\%.
+The experiments above prove the effectiveness of our proposed method.